 German film director Uwe Boll keeps making multi-million dollar movies ("Dungeon Siege" cost 40 million USD) despite every one of them being a spectacular box-office bomb and critical failure.

-Though to be fair, he achieves this through German tax-loopholes that reward investments in the film.
+He achieves this through German tax-loopholes that reward investments in the film.
 Any investors can write off the investment as a tax deduction, and only pay taxes on the profits made by the move.
 So basically, if the movie doesn't break even, the investor gets a tax writeoff.

 Donald Pleasence, famous for playing Dr. Blofeld in James Bond and Dr. Samuel Loomis in the Halloween series, worked until his death in 1995, and doing many of his own stunts even at an advanced age.